 What Every Interior Designer Should Know about PR

-If the pandemic has taught us anything, it’s the importance of home.
-While so many industries have suffered in the last two years, the interior design industry continues to soar.
+Over the last two years, the home industry has soared.
+More people than ever are looking to interior designers to help make their homes better.
 My company does PR for interior designers, so we talk to design editors on a daily basis—securing full home tours in national and regional magazines all over the country, as well as expert opinion pieces for major design websites.

 And I have exciting news for you—getting quoted in magazine articles like these can absolutely be you!
 I have helped interior designers get more visibility for almost two decades.
 It can be very time consuming to DIY your own PR while also managing design projects and a staff.
 It can also be tricky to pitch yourself to the media—trust me I get it!
 I pitch clients all day, but when it comes to my own PR, I’d much rather hand it over to someone else.
 Even though I do this for a living, it still gets pushed to the bottom of my to-do list.
 All this to say, you’re not alone.